Auburn University vs Alabama A & M University

 The Verdict

-Auburn University significantly outperforms Alabama A & M University on financial ROI (76 vs 10).
-The 66-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Alabama A & M University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Auburn University.
+On the money, this one isn't close: Auburn University clearly outperforms Alabama A & M University (76 vs 10), a 66-point gap driven by better earnings for what graduates paid.
+Unless Alabama A & M University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Auburn University.

 Want to personalize these numbers?